cinnData/DataSci/[DS-03] HTML data in Python.md

 Out[20]: 'Miguel Ángel Canela'
 ```

-Note that this method cannot be applied directly to a list returned by `find_all`:
+Note that this method cannot be applied directly to a list returned by `.find_all()`:

 ```
 In [21]: soup.find_all('div').string